CrunchyData/crunchy-containers/docs/content/contributing/building.md

 ## Requirements

-- CentOS 7 or Red Hat 7 environment.
-The instructions below are set up for CentOS 7, but you can read the [installation guide](/installation-guide/installation-guide) for additional instructions
+- Red Hat 7 environment.
+The instructions below are set up for Red Hat 7, but you can read the [installation guide](/installation-guide/installation-guide) for additional instructions
 - [`go`](https://golang.org/) version 1.13+
 - [`buildah`](https://buildah.io/) 1.14.9+